-    Elkjær got the only goal against Scotland, before hitting a hat-trick against Uruguay during a 6-1 demolition, a game in which Laudrup scored one of the goals of the tournament.
-When Pointek’s side brushed West Germany aside in the final group game, Denmark found themselves being classed among the favourites to win the tournament.
+Elkjær got the only goal against Scotland before hitting a hat-trick against Uruguay during a 6-1 demolition, a game in which Laudrup scored one of the goals of the tournament.
+When Pointek’s men brushed West Germany aside in the final group game, Denmark found themselves being classed among the favourites to win the tournament.

-Two years on from Euro 84, Pointek’s side had matured beautifully.
+Two years on from Euro 84, they had matured beautifully.
 They were now a fitting successor on the world stage to the abdicating Dutch masters.
 Laudrup, a Serie A title winner himself with Juventus, was operating almost telepathically with Elkjær.
 Their support cast was a collective of visionaries.
-Lerby and Arnesen were surrounded by the effervescence of Jesper Olson, the precision and third-eye capabilities of Jan Mølby and the experience of a fit again Simonsen.
+Lerby and Arnesen were surrounded by the effervescence of Jesper Olson, the precision and third-eye capabilities of Jan Mølby and the experience of a fit-again Simonsen.

 Elkjær was metronomic; driving the ball forward for Denmark, he twice came close to restoring their lead.
-It was Spain, however, who scored next, as Butragueño struck again.
-Olson then compounding his error during the equaliser by giving away a penalty for 3-1.
+It was Spain, however, who scored next, Butragueño striking again.
+Olson then compounded his error during the equaliser by giving away a penalty for 3-1.
 Throughout it all, Denmark and Elkjær continued to plough forward.
 During the final 10 minutes of the game, Spain scored twice more.